makomweb/symfony-5-the-fast-track/README.md

 slack://xoxp-...-c@default?channel=CHANNEL

 ~~~
-With Symfony 5.1 the use of Slack has changed significantly from _Legacy Token_ to _Incoming Webhooks_.
+With Symfony 5.1 the use of Slack has changed significantly from Legacy Token to Incoming Webhooks.
 The Token approach was discouraged by Slack recently.
 ~~~